ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/GenerateMessage.rst

 from a :ref:`CSV<csv-term>` file, using the headers of that file for the "Name" of each field.
-This is the *SubscriberInfo_Telecom.dat* file that you can find in *SampleApplication/Telecom/data* directory of your Kamanja installation:
+This is the *SubscriberInfo_Telecom.dat* file that you can find in the *$Kamanja_Home/SampleApplication/Telecom/data* directory of your Kamanja installation:

 ::